Do i have a claim?

 Our compassionate guarantee

-Although some workers may be in a position of greater risk at work, all employees are entitled to compensation if their employer is negligent.
+Although some workers may be in a position of greater risk, all employees are entitled to compensation if their employer is negligent.
 In order to help you understand whether you can make a claim or not, we will need to ask you some questions.

 - When did the accident happen?